preesm/preesm.github.io/_tutos/02-parasobel.md

 2. Double-click on the new "4core.scenario" to open it with the Scenario Editor.
 3. In the "Overview" tab, set the "Architecture file path" to "/Archi/4CoreX86.slam".
 4. Save the scenario, close it and reopen it to take the new architecture into account in the editor.
-5. In the "Constraints" tab, allow the execution of all actors on all cores of the architecture.
-We advise you to allow the execution of the display actor only on Core0 as this makes the closure of the display window stop the whole program execution.
+5. In the "Constraints" tab, allow the execution of all actors on all cores of the architecture (except read and display actors)
-    * Note: on MacOSX, the display and read actors have to be forced onto the main core due to SDF2 limitations;
+    * **Note: SDL2 is [NOT thread safe](https://wiki.libsdl.org/FAQDevelopment#Can_I_call_SDL_video_functions_from_multiple_threads.3F).
+Make sure all read/display operations of your Preesm applications are always mapped on the same Core.**
 6. In the "Simulation" tab, allow the execution of the broadcast/implode/explode actors on all cores.
 7. Save the updated scenario.